cybrneon/head-md-future-of-drawing/process/2023-12-07/readme.md

 - Detect the pen getting lifted and put back from the pen holder.

 ### Form
-- 3D Modeling (Fusion360) of 1 object
+3D Modeling (Fusion360) of 2 objects
+- The device:
     - 1 box composed of 2 Bodies (Pen Holder + Speaker and Micro-controller Base)
     - 210mm x 80mm x 80mm (H x W x L)
 ![Screenshot](/process/2023-12-05/sketch4.png)

+- A "back" box, where electronics are stored.
+Should be bigger than the RP.
+    - It will contain the RP (88mm x 58mm x 19mm)
+    - It will contain all the loose cables and +
 - Exhibition Table/structure?

 ### Materials
-- 3D Printing (Speaker and Micro-controller Base)
+- 3D Printing (Speaker and Micro-controller Base) + (Back Box)
 - Metal (Pen Holder)
 - Fabrics (easy to get as I work at IKEA in the textile dep.)

 ### Electronics
-- Raspberry Pi Zero 2 W
+- Raspberry Pi 4
     - Code
         - micro-switch detector
         - .mp3 or .wav player